 Here are some portable storage services that you could try:

 Yes, we recommend both a dumpster and a storage pod.
 When you move, you'll have stacks of items you'll want to bring with you, hence the storage pod.
 At the same time, you'll also have plenty of things you want to throw out, hence the dumpster rental.
 Here are two reasons why you should use both together:

 Relocating and moving is exciting and can be stressful so make sure to break up your tasks into smaller doable lists and tackle it one day at a time.
 Reach out to experts in the field and follow them for tips, motivation and advice to ensure a successful move.

 The world has evolved so much and now when you do have to do something, people will download smartphone applications to help them better stay organized.
-Here are five that we found super helpful:
+Here are five apps that can act as your moving planner:

 Moving already is a huge job and we know it.
 As you can see there is so much more than just moving your belongings from one place to another.
 On top of moving, you'll have to make sure that the previous tenants of your new home clean and sanitize so that you're ready to move in...
 But are you sure they did a good job?

 Not everyone takes the time and care to clean a place up the way they are supposed to.
 This is why it is crucial for you to do a deep clean.
 The benefits to cleaning yourself before moving in are that it will be clean, sanitary, and free of any contaminants that the previous tenants may have left behind.

 When you clean, we suggest starting with your refrigerator so that you're able to put away your perishables.
 Here are some steps to follow:

 Once you have tackled the fridge, it is time to work on the rest of the kitchen.
 It is always best to start up high and work your way down.